 Activities that take you away from a traumatic experience and produce serotonin can help disengage from traumatic experiences.

 Go for a walk, watch bad TV, play with pets, read non-work related material like fiction, engage in gardening, go to the beach, swim, play games, and do puzzles.
 Whatever the activity is that you can engage in that centers you in a positive feeling physically and emotionally, do that.
+If you begin to become aware that you are tired of engaging in activities and others that you normally enjoy, trust yourself and reach out to others for more help.

 15 minute CALMING YOGA for Stress Relief and Anxiety